 Happy Valentine’s Day… from Susan’s Christmas Shop!

 PS: the beautiful pins in the photo are fashioned out of polymer clay and have crystals set into them.
 They are made by New York artist Billie Beads.
-Call us – (505) 983 2127 – if you would like to have one!

 The Church of the Holy Faith on East Palace Avenue is the oldest Episcopal Church in New Mexico.
 It is known for its beautiful nineteenth century leaded glass windows in the sanctuary.
 The most gorgeous window of the church is the Good Shepherd window.
 Originally this window was above the altar and the church was called The Church of the Good Shepherd.
 Later, the church was enlarged by Santa Fe architect John Gaw Meem.
 The window was moved to one side and church became The Church of the Holy Faith, the translation of Santa Fe in English.